- Model & Year: 95-01 7-Series, U.S.

 - Old laptop computer (ex: Dell D610, IBM ThinkPad, etc)

 Freely available for many years and popular with BMW enthusiasts, NavCoder software allows the user to program (configure) navigation computers, telephone control units (TCUs) and other devices and settings, such as daytime running lights.
-NavCoder can "see" any device that communicates on your car's I-bus (such as your radio).
+Running on Windows only, NavCoder can "see" any device that communicates on your car's I-bus (such as your radio).

 NavCoder version 3 was introduced in December 2017 and includes a refined user interface.
 NavCoder also reports fault codes for all I-bus devices and, in version 3, provides for the clearing of fault codes.
 Unfortunately, faults are reported in raw hexadecimal format.
 And without a cross reference to convert hex codes to standard fault codes, they're sadly of no value.